MicrosoftDocs/WSL/WSL/wsl2-install.md

 Please restart your machine to finish installing both components.

-## Set a distro to be backed by WSL 2 using the command line
+## Set a distro to be backed by WSL 2

 If you do not have a Linux distro installed, please refer to the [Install on Windows 10](./install-win10.md#install-your-linux-distribution-of-choice) docs page for instructions on installing one.